Melnik Earth Pyramids: Tourism

 The Melnik Earth Pyramids are a year-round tourist destination.
-They are accessible via the first class I-1 road, part of European route E79, along the Struma valley that links the capital Sofia and Kulata at the border with Greece.
-The 13 km long third class III-109 road links Melnik to the I-1 road at the village of Novo Delchevo.
-The Struma motorway that will run in parallel to the first class road has been completed in the section between the border and Novo Delchevo.
+They are accessible via the Sofia–Kulata railway with the next station Damjanitsa about 12 km off and the Struma motorway, part of European route E79, along the Struma valley that links the capital Sofia and Kulata at the border with Greece.
+The 13 km long third class III-109 road links Melnik to the motorway at the village of Novo Delchevo.
+The Struma motorway is complete until Kresna, the 25 km gap through the Kresna Gorge until Simitli, where it continues towards Sofia, is closed by the first class I-1 road.

 Other than the landforms themselves, the town of Melnik has been designated an architectural reserve and is among the 100 Tourist Sites of Bulgaria with well preserved national revival houses, several churches and ruins of a medieval fortress.
 The town is also a centre of red wine production with numerous cellars dug in the sandstones and vineyards.
 Rozhen Monastery, the largest one in the region, was established in the early 13th century during the Second Bulgarian Empire, and is nestled among the earth pyramids a few kilometres to the north-east of Melnik.
 Next to the monastery, the Church of Saints Cyril and Methodius houses the tomb of the Bulgarian revolutionary Yane Sandanski.